yapplabs/ember-modal-dialog/README.md

 The modal-dialog component uses an internal ember-modal-dialog-positioned-container component to position modals near their targets.
 This is a good option if you do not wish to use Ember Tether + Hubspot Tether.
 Just know that this positioning logic is not nearly as sophisticated as the positioning logic in Ember Tether.
 That's why we made Ember Tether.

 NOTE: The {{ember-modal-dialog-positioned-container}} component only respects the horizontal value for `targetAttachment`.
 So, for example,`'top left'`, `'middle left'`, and `'bottom left'` will all be interpreted simply as `'left'`.
+Additionally, `'elementCenter'` will center the modal above the clicked element.
 We will gladly accept [PRs](https://github.com/yapplabs/ember-modal-dialog/pulls) for improvements here.

 ## Wormholes